gochoam/phosphor-arrays/README.md

 [![Coverage Status](https://coveralls.io/repos/phosphorjs/phosphor-arrays/badge.svg?branch=master&service=github)](https://coveralls.io/github/phosphorjs/phosphor-arrays?branch=master)

-The `phosphor-arrays` module provides a collection of array utility functions to perform common operations such as in-place array modification, maping a function across all the items, and search for elements matching a given condition.
+The `phosphor-arrays` module provides a collection of array utility functions to perform common operations such as in-place array modification, search for elements matching a given condition and binary search with a comparison function.

 <a name='install'></a>Package Install